Punktum-dk/epp-service-specification/README.md

 - Authorization, meaning the use of `authInfo` for commands extended the authorization for the command in question.
 General authorization based on the client authentication works as described in [RFC:5730].
 - Transport of `authInfo`, the section is ignored is not recommended for transport of end-user passwords

-Comparing the EPP implementation to the existing channel for domain registration using the form via SMTP, the following fields are not supported.

-- VID (VIP domain name)
-- Billing contact's purchase order (PO) number

 <a id="dnssec"></a>
 ### DNSSEC